jamielaurin/jamielaurin.github.io/projects/manoa-market.md

 <img class="img-fluid" src="../img/homepage.png">

 Manoa Market is a web application that I helped create as a team project in ICS 314, Fall 2022.
-The project helped me learn how to design and implement a responsive web site.
+The project helped me learn how to design and implement a responsive web site. <strong>Live Website:</strong> <a href="http://137.184.236.187/">Manoa Market</a>

 <img class="img-fluid" src="../img/listings.png">